cvklein/ngraminator/README.md

 By default, there is a set of common punctuation characters that ngramminator will automatically strip out before doing the comparison.
 If you're getting unexpected results, try using the ```---separators``` option with a handmade file of the stuff you want to get rid of.

 Ngramminator will ignore the entire line if it begins with an Arabic numeral,  on the assumption that these are later additions.
-If you need these, use the ```--preserve_digit_lines``` flag (only available from command line)
+If you need these, use the ```--preserve_digit_lines``` flag (only available from the command line)